-I. General Education n Requirements Bachelor of Science: 48-49 H ours - University Requirements BIB 113 Old Testament Survey 3 3 3 Students may take BIB 132 & BIB 133 (Land of the Bible I & II) as a substitute for either BIB 113 or BIB 123.
-3 Written & Public ENG 104 English Composition I Credits: 3 Communication ENG 106 English Composition II Credits: 3 CAS 101 Introduction to Public SpeakingCredits: Academic advisors will use the composition course placement policy to ensure enrollment in the appropriate course.
-(See Composition Placement Policy in Academic Section.)
-3 Fine Arts and Select three credit hours from LIT 3 Humanities Select three credit hours from ART, MUS, or THR Credits: 3 Select three credit hours from the requirements below Credits: PHL 213 Introduction to Philosophy, CMN 313 Christian Professional Ethics, PHL 253 Introduction to Logic, or any additional LIT course.
-3 Select six credit hours from HST and/or PLS Credits: At least three hours must be in US history.
-6 Sciences Select three credit hours from the requirements below Credits: PSY 113 General Psychology or higher, SOC 113 Introduction to Sociology, SOC 123 Marriage & Family, ECO 213 Macroeconomics, ECO 223 Microeconomics, FIN 101 Personal Finance, CRJ 113 The US Criminal Justice System, or HON 301 Intellectual Development of the Western World.
-3 Natural Sciences Life & Non-Life Science Courses 7 Mathematics Select appropriate mathematics course 3 HLT-183 Health & Fitness for Life 3
+I. General Education Requirements Bachelor of Science: 48-49 Hours University BIB 113 Old Testament Survey BIB 123 New Testament Survey requirements BIB 153 Biblical Worldview Students may take BIB 132 & BIB 133 (Land of for either BIB 113 or BIB 123.
+Written & Public ENG 104 English Composition I Credits: 3 Communication ENG 106 English Composition II Credits: 3 CAS 101 Introduction to Public Speak Academic advisors will use the composition couenrollment in the appropriate course.
+(See Compacademic Section.) rse placement policy to ensure Fine Arts and Select three credit hours from LIT Select three credit hours from ART, M Select three credit hours from the requ PHL 213 Introduction to Philosophy, CMN 31.
+PHL 253 Introduction to Logic, or any addition 3 Christian Professional Ethics, Select six credit hours from HST and/ At least three hours must be in US history. or PLSCredits: 6 Sciences Select three credit hours from the requ PSY 113 General Psychology or higher, SOC 1 123 Marriage & Family, ECO 213 Macroecono FIN 101 Personal Finance, CRJ 113 The US Cr 301 Intellectual Development of the Western W 13 Introduction to Sociology, SOC mics, ECO 223 Microeconomics, iminal Justice System, or HON Natural Sciences Life & Non-Life Science Courses Students must take at least one course from eac life sciences (for example: biology, ecology) and example: chemistry, physics, earth science); at l lab course.
+Transfer students with six credit how contact the Chair of the Natural Science Depart h of two science areas: one in the one in non-life science (for east one of these courses must be a urs of science with no lab should Mathematics Select appropriate mathematics cours For BS or BA programs, only MTH 127, MTH this requirement.
+Several mathematics-intensiv MTH 143 or higher to complete this requirement MTH 131 cannot be used as a prerequisite to an Academic advisors will use the mathematics plaenrollment in the appropriate course.
+(See Math Academic Section.)
+131, 143, 153, or 185 will meet e majors require the completion of at.
+MTH 113, MTH 127, and any other mathematics course. cement policy to ensure HLT-183 Health & Fitness for Life Two hours of Physical Education transfer credi